BranchManager69/windexter/README.md

-# Computer Using Agent Sample App
+# Windexter

 Get started building a [Computer Using Agent (CUA)](https://platform.openai.com/docs/guides/tools-computer-use) with the OpenAI API.

+Windexter packages the Computer Using Agent sample experience into an easy-to-run toolkit with consistent naming and publishing-ready metadata.
+Use it as a baseline for your own browser automation agents powered by the OpenAI API.

 > [!CAUTION]
 > Computer use is in preview.
 Because the model is still in preview and may be susceptible to exploits and inadvertent mistakes, we discourage trusting it in authenticated environments or for high-stakes tasks.